Getting married in the woods in Yorkshire!

 If you want a legal ceremony, you will need a registrar from the local district.
 You’ll need to register at your local registry office, and then book the registrars from the registry office local to where you want to get married.

-Celebrant led weddings allow you to have your celebration how you want it, without needing to think about the legal restrictions (you can easily arrange the legal bit with just yourselves in a registry office before or after your wedding day).
+Celebrant led weddings allow you to have your celebration how you want it, without needing to think about the legal restrictions (you can easily arrange the legal bit with just yourselves and a couple of witnesses in a registry office before or after your wedding day).
 This allows you to choose from licenced and unlicenced outdoor wedding venues – greatly opening up your choices.

-Legal outdoor ceremonies performed by registrars must take place under some form of structure – but if you use a celebrant, you have none of these restrictions.
+Legal outdoor ceremonies performed by registrars must take place under some form of structure (in England) – but if you use a celebrant, you have none of these restrictions.

 Another alternative is to have a family member or friend perform the ceremony – but remember, not everyone will enjoy this pressure, and celebrants have many wonderful ideas about how to make your wedding personal to you.